sultim-t/Serious-Engine-RT/README.md

 To build Serious Engine 1, you'll need Visual Studio 2013 or 2015, Professional or Community edition ( https://www.visualstudio.com/post-download-vs?sku=community ).

+Try to keep the path to the solution file as short as possible.
+Do not use spaces in the path.

 Once you've installed Visual Studio and (optionally) DirectX8 SDK, you can build the engine solution (`/Sources/All.sln`).
 Press F7 or Build -> Build solution.
 The libraries and executables will be put into `\Bin\` directory (or `\Bin\Debug\` if you are using the Debug configuration).

 Optional features